Multistep Tests¶

 Define the success conditions of the test results by adding judgment conditions.

-Multiple conditions can be combined using "All" or "Any" to achieve AND or OR logic.
+Multiple conditions can be combined using "All" or "Any" to achieve AND or OR logical relationships.

 Type | Operator |